Read time: 4 mins

 Some medications can have side effects that affect a dog's appetite.
 If your dog has recently started a new medication, consult your veterinarian to determine if it might be causing the reduced appetite and discuss potential alternatives.

 Dogs can be picky eaters too!
 If your dog has been introduced to a new food and doesn't seem to enjoy it, they may refuse to eat.
-At Butternut Box, we prioritise fresh dog food made from human-grade ingredients to provide a delicious and nutritious meal option for your furry friend.
+At Butternut Box, we prioritise fresh dog food made from human-quality ingredients to provide a delicious and nutritious meal option for your furry friend.

 Yes, dogs can go through phases of not eating, just like humans.
 These phases can be influenced by various factors: